 Renewable energy sources are quickly taking over the global energy sector.
 As of April 2019, renewable energy made up a third of global power capacity.
 Many big players in the industry include countries like Costa Rica, Chile, and China.
-However, overall growth of the sector was biggest in Oceania, with countries like Australia and New Zealand fostering a 17.7% increase in installation of renewable capacities in 2018.
+However, the overall growth of the sector was biggest in Oceania, with countries like Australia and New Zealand fostering a 17.7% increase in the installation of renewable capacities in 2018.

 This innovative and emerging market is proving to be very prosperous in the Australasian region.
-Australia and New Zealand each have their own unique set of resources and approaches to the market, which create a host of investment and business opportunities.
+Australia and New Zealand each have their own unique set of resources and approaches to the market, which creates a host of investment and business opportunities.

 Renewable Energy – Staggering growth in Australia’s industry

 Australia’s renewable energy industry is booming, and it will continue to grow in the years to come.
 Just in the past twelve months, the sector doubled energy output and committed over AU$20 billion to renewable energy projects.
 According to the Clean Energy Council, these projects include the construction of over 80 wind and solar farms and the installation of solar panels on homes.
 Over two million Australian homes have solar panel installations on their roofs.